Living the Confused Expatriate Life

 The Medical Commission that I was blessed to attend through my place of work was the most disgusting place in Qatar.
 It starts out nice, divided into a section for the ladies and a section for the men.
-Or I thought, until I drove towards the ladies section to find swarms of men waiting outside the ladies’ only entrance.
+Or so I thought, until I drove towards the ladies section to find swarms of men waiting outside the ladies’ only entrance.
 I entered alone, passing the many odd stares and glares.
 Once inside, there were two lines, those pre-paid and those needing to pay.
 The pre-paid line was empty.
 Showed the lady at the counter my blue passport, got the up and down look before the lovely question, “You’re here through work?
 You’re here alone?”

-“Yes” I answered back smiling sarcastically and annoyed.
+“Yes,” I answered back smiling sarcastically and annoyed.
 She kept rolling her eyes as she processed my papers and directed me to the x-ray room.
 After the lovely experience of being herded like animals and watched by others as I took the x-ray, twice, I picked up what was left of my dignity and went to get my first blood test.
 Upon looking me up on the computer, the lovely lady at the counter made stupid remarks about me being work sponsored before handing me a few documents plus a little booklet.

 Not paying attention, I walked towards the exam room where a kind nurse was assisting me in getting my blood test.
 Having small talk and looking at the booklet because I hate needles (don’t ask me how I got my lip pierced!), I realized what the booklet was, “Prayers for the Dead”.
 Really?
 Bitch gave me a prayer book for the dead?
 Kind nurse laughed at a comment I made as she instructed me to go to a private clinic for my second blood test.
-I gave the bitch the booklet back stating, “I’m not dead!”
+I gave the bitch the booklet back stating, “I’m not dead”.

 Throughout the short drive to the clinic I kept thinking what the hell was her intention giving me that booklet?
 Am I as good as dead?
 Or did she just run out of “Prayers for the Living” booklets?